Member Organizations

 FBiH: Partially Adopted

-The UAAFWFBH, the Chamber of Auditors, the Public Oversight Board (POB), and universities are involved in the education of professional accountants as stipulated in the Federation of BiH Law on Accounting and Auditing of the FBiH of 2009.
+The UAAFWFBH, the Chamber of Auditors, the Public Oversight Board (POB), and universities are involved in the education of professional accountants as stipulated in the Federation of Bosnia and Herzegovina (FBiH) Law on Accounting and Auditing in the Federation of Bosnia and Herzegovina (Federation BH Official Gazette, No. 15/21).

 According to the World Bank’s 2016 Accountancy Education Benchmarking Study, the curricula benchmarking for undergraduate and graduate programs scores well when compared to the 2015 IES benchmark.
 The programs would benefit from the introduction of more learning outcomes aligned with IES, especially concerning Ethical Principles, Commitment to the Public Interest, Governance, Risk Management, and Internal Control.